-Tasmanian travel writer Andrew Strikis of Lap of Tasmania shares the best things to do in Tasmania on a road trip around the Australian island.
+Tasmanian travel writer Andrew Strikis of Lap of Tasmania shares the best places to visit in Tasmania on a Tasmania road trip around the Australian island.

 From the golden beaches of the sun-drenched East Coast to the raw, brooding energy of the West Coast Wilds, Tasmania is a nature lover and photographer’s idyll.

-Two weeks on the island is ideal, and these are 11 of the most amazing things you can do while completing your very own Lap of Tasmania.
+Two weeks on the island is ideal, and these are 11 of the most amazing places to visitwhile completing your very own Lap of Tasmania.
+Download your Road Trip songs for your Playlist and let’s get started touring Tasmania.

 Tamar Valley Wine Route